 Luxury Option: Hotel Alex Johnson Rapid City

 After securing your ride, make your way to the historic Hotel Alex Johnson.
 Located in the heart of Rapid City, this historic and luxurious hotel combines old-world charm with modern amenities.
-The elegant decor and welcoming atmosphere make it an ideal base for your South Dakota road trip itinerary.
+The elegant decor and welcoming atmosphere make it a great place for your South Dakota road trip itinerary.

 Plus, you’ll be close to popular attractions like Mount Rushmore National Memorial and Custer State Park.
 Hotel Alex Johnson provides fantastic amenities, delicious local cuisine, and stunning city views at the on-site Vertex Sky Bar.
 You can keep fit in the fitness center, or unwind with a drink at the cozy lobby bar after a day of exploration.